TamerKhraisha/uspto-patent-data-parser/README.md

 ```

 ##### Read and parse single file from URL
 The code below will parse all patents for the provided zip file (year 2002) in the URL and extract inventor and assignee data.
-It will read and parse a xml-version2 file in memory without downloading it to disk.
+It will read and parse an xml-version2 file in memory without downloading it to disk.
 ```python
 url = 'https://bulkdata.uspto.gov/data/patent/grant/redbook/fulltext/2002/pg020101.zip'
 items = ['INVT','ASSG']
 xb = read_and_parse_from_url(url,items)
 ```
 ##### Read and parse single file from disk
- The code below reads a xml-version2 file (same as in the link above) that has already been downloaded to disk and returns inventor and assignee data.
+ The code below reads an xml-version2 file (same as in the link above) that has already been downloaded to disk and will return inventor and assignee data.
 ```python
 data = read_and_parse_file_from_disk('path/to/file/pg020101.xml',['INVT','ASSG'],'xml2')
 ```